 When and where will the Court decide whether to approve the settlements?

-The Court held a Final Approval Hearing on September 14, 2017, at 1:30 p.m. at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the PLDS, Pioneer, and TEAC Settlements and a request for attorneys’ fees up to 25 percent of the Settlement Funds.
+The Court will hold a Final Approval Hearing on February 7, 2019 at the United States District Court, 450 Golden Gate Ave, San Francisco, CA, Courtroom 3 – 17th Floor, to consider whether to approve or deny the SEC, Toshiba Corp., and TSST Settlement and a request for attorneys’ fees up to 20 percent of the Settlement Funds plus costs and expenses.

 Do I have to come to the hearing?